How to Start A Blog of Your Own

 I recommend around 10 plugins maximum, and recommended ones are Yoast SEO to help optimize your blogs for search engine visibility, and Akismet anti-spam to weed out spammy comments.

 Do not forget to include Google Analytics tracking so you’ll know more information about your visitors (where they come from, what device they use, which pages they visit, and so on).
-As your blog generates more content, the visitor number could grow.
-Having such information also gives you ideas about what kind of content is popular and make priorities in your content diary.
+As you start a blog, content quality should be a premium to set an early impression.
+As it generates more content, the visitor number could grow.
+Having such information also gives you ideas about what kind of content is popular and makes priorities in your content diary.

 Step 5: Write your first blog entry